stoplightio/studio/README.md

 ## JSON Schema Modeling

-Studio is not just for APIs, you can also create and modify standalone JSON schema files for storing data models.
-Did we mention that this is also powered by a graphical interface?
-No more searching for the matching bracket or the missing space, and no need to be familiar with the in's and out's of JSON schema.
+Studio is not just for APIs, you can also create and modify standalone JSON Schema files for storing data models.
+Did we mention that this is also powered by the graphical interface?
+No more searching for the matching bracket or the missing space, and no need to be familiar with the in's and out's of JSON Schema.

 ![](assets/images/jse-sample.png)